 Italian Lip Lift

 The Italian lip lift is a modification of the bullhorn lip lift, creating a similar aesthetic effect but utilizing a shortened incision.
 By creating two shorter incisions centered directly underneath the nostril, the Italian lip lift avoids a complete incision across the nose.
 Skin is then removed from each side of the lip and the incisions are closed.
-This in effect reduces the distance between the lip and the nose.see all Lips procedures
+This in effect reduces the distance between the lip and the nose.find similar procedures